Olympia London: the next 130 years.

 As a London landmark, we will give back to the city offering increased green spaces throughout our 14-acre site.
 Our vision is to open public spaces that can be enjoyed by the public and local communities, helping to make London a greater and greener city.

 As guardians of an incredible heritage, we are working closely with Heatherwick Studio and SPPARC to honour and preserve Olympia London’s historic façade, in collaboration with the English Heritage and Hammersmith & Fulham Council.

-We have run public consultations in the Upper Pillar Hall on the 3rd, 4th and 5th July from 4:00pm-8:00pm and on the 7th July from 11:00am to 3:00pm and have now made all the information available here: Public Exhibition Boards
+We are hosting public consultations in the Upper Pillar Hall on the 14th and 16th August from 4:00pm - 8:00pm and on the 18th August from 11:00am - 3:00pm.
+Alternatively, view all the information available here: Public Exhibition Boards

 Whether you are a visitor, local resident, business or a Londoner, we would love to share the vision with you.